w3c/guide/process/charter.md

 ### 3.5 Announcement of the TiLT decision

-The Strategy Team must announce the TiLT decision with the same visibility as the notice of initiation of refinement, and must include a rationale if they are **not** initiating AC Review.
+The Technical Strategy Team must announce the TiLT decision with the same visibility as the notice of initiation of refinement, and must include a rationale if they are **not** initiating AC Review.
 In the case of initiating AC review, see the next section for steps.

 Objections to decisions pertaining to the content of the charter, as well as objections to initiating the AC Review, are considered registered at the close of the Advisory Committee Review of the charter, and are registered against that W3C Decision.

 Objections to abandoning the proposal or to extending the refinement period can be appealed only if 5 or more Members, through their Advisory Committee representative, formally object to the decision within 8 weeks of the decision.
-In this case, the Strategy Team must do one of the following:
+In this case, the Technical Strategy Team must do one of the following:

 * Abide by the objectors' request, if they all agree on the alternative course of action (e.g., to abandon, extend, or complete charter refinement).
 * Initiate an [AC Review](https://www.w3.org/policies/process/#advisory-committee-review) to formally solicit the input of the community and take a W3C Decision on the subsequent course of action.